GRPD Community Programs

-- Students, parents, teachers and community members can call a toll-free confidential tip line, 1-844-9967233 and give a trained professional call taker the information, submit their concern in a confidential online web report, or upload their concern confidentially through a mobile app.
+- Students, parents, teachers, and community members can call a toll-free confidential tip line, 1-844-9967233, and give a trained professional call taker the information, submit their concerns in a confidential online web report, or upload their concerns confidentially through a mobile app.

 - The caller is given a code number and password to preserve confidentiality.